Where can I see polar bears? We often receive questions about the famous polar bears, such as where and when you can best meet them.

 WHAT IS THE BEST PLACE TO SEE POLAR BEARS?

 Polar Bears are wild animals, and can travel many kilometers in a day.
 That’s why it is impossible to say where they are on each day.
 In general the best places to meet polar bears are on sea ice, since they are often hunting seals.
-This means that North Pole Camp at Tempelfjorden, and Nordensköld Lodge at Billefjorden, are potential places during wintertime.
+This means that on our snowmobile trips at Tempelfjorden and Nordensköld Lodge at Billefjorden, polar bears may occure.
 The east coast of Spitsbergen also offers excellent possibilities to meet polar bears.